 Broth fondue is normally served with thin slices of meat: beef, pork, lamb or chicken.
 You can also have small pieces of seafood or vegetables ready to cook into the broth.

 You should have 225 g (1/2 lb) of sliced meat per guest.

 Always keep your meat refrigerated until you are ready to eat.

 If you're serving different types of meat, keep them separated to prevent contamination or salmonella.

-You should prepare your broth ahead of time (use one of the broth fondue recipes listed on the left) and heat it up on the stove.
+You should prepare your broth ahead of time (use one of the broth fondue recipes listed in our navigation menu or sub-menu) and heat it up on the stove.

 Once the broth is boiling, carefully transfer it into the fondue pot and keep extra broth nearby.
 Broth evaporates and gets soaked into the food you cook, so you will need to top up your fondue pot after an hour or so.

 The fondue pot should be centrally located and easily accessible by all guests.
 Avoid moving the pot while it is filled with hot broth.
 Simply wrap a piece of meat around the fondue fork and you are ready to cook it in the hot broth.

 Make sure to let the meat and veggies cool off before eating them.
 You should also enjoy the added flavors of dips to go with these broth fondue recipes.